 How It Worked

-How It Succeeded
+How Well It Succeeded

 Obama's biggest challenge was to create enough of a stimulus to soften the recession, but not big enough to raise further doubts about the ballooning U.S. debt.
 Unfortunately, the plan was blamed for doing both.
-It failed to reduce unemployment below 9 percent and added to the debt.
+It failed to reduce unemployment below 9% initially and added to the debt.
 Even so, the stimulus plan was not condemned as much as health care reform, Medicare, and Medicaid for the debt.

-Success of Each of the Three Components
+The Effectiveness of the Three Components

-The Stimulus for Small Business helped create jobs, increased lending from the Small Business Administration and community banks, and reduced capital gains taxes for small business investors.
+The stimulus for small businesses helped create jobs, increased lending from the Small Business Administration and community banks, and reduced capital gains taxes for small business investors.

 Economic Stimulus for Small Businesses